na-na-hi/renget/archive/2f8so.md

 \>The black crests over her eyes rise and a worrying smile tugs her lips back.
 \>"You not need simple clothes.
 Take them off."
 \>Your muscles tense up again; is she going to exact her payment in blood?
 \>You've no idea where you are or how large this camp is, how many other Izuchi are in it.
-Would bolting even do any good?
-"Why, uh, why do I need to?"
+Would bolting even do any good?%% "Why, uh, why do I need to?"
-\>Stall.
+%darkgreen%\>Stall.
 However and for how long you can.
 \>Kanna tilts her tailblade from side to side.
 \>"No zenny, no food, no goods.
 All you have is you."
 \>She jabs her tailblade at you again.
 \>"All humans must pay toll.
 Some way."
-\>Satori laughed at eating you.
+\>Satori laughed at eating you.%%
 "Humans taste bad."
-\>"Keeeekekekeke!
+%darkgreen%\>"Keeeekekekeke!
 Never tasted!
 Maybe I want to."
 \>Her tailblade snakes forward and nicks at the cinched belt around your waist neatly before following up by slicing through the bindings on your wrists.
 It's starting to unnerve you how deftly Kanna commands that part of her anatomy.
 \>In fact, you're so stunned by just how quick and precise her movements are that you don't move yourself out of the way before she's done.
 \>The belt is what's been holding your pants up and your jacket closed and now that it's suddenly been cut, your jacket opens and your pants feel decidedly looser than you'd like.